Fraud Blocker

 Picked for their specialized care of storm-damaged trees and excellent customer reviews in the region.

-Typical Tree Trimming Costs in Memphis
+Breakdown of Tree Trimming Costs in Memphis

 Average Costs for Tree Pruning: For a typical tree pruning job in Memphis, homeowners can expect to spend about $400 on average.
 However, prices can range anywhere from $180 to $650, depending on the job.
 Smaller or medium-sized trees that don’t require specialized equipment or extensive work usually fall within this price range.

-Costs for Large Trees
+Cost Expectations for Trimming Large Trees

 If you’ve got a large tree that needs trimming, expect the cost to go up due to the extra labor, time, and equipment required.
 Pruning big trees in Memphis usually runs between $800 and $1,000, especially if cranes or bucket trucks are needed to get the job done safely.